 All tours are subject to the signing of a waiver releasing Jamie’s Whaling Station from liability.
 Reading, understanding, and accepting the terms of this waiver is necessary in order to take part in any Jamie’s Whaling Station tour.
-Read the waiver here.
-Waivers are sent with confirmation emails and can be completed before arriving for your departure.
 If you are purchasing tickets for other guests, you must ensure that all guests read and sign their own waiver.

-In addition to the listed fees on this page, all bookings will have the additional fees added at checkout:
+In addition to the listed rates on this page, all bookings will have the additional fees added at checkout:

 -6% Booking Fees (online only)